 NDSU may assign or transfer ownership rights in Intellectual Property to independent foundations created for the purpose of obtaining or administering and marketing NDSU Intellectual Property, receiving gifts, or supporting or promoting NDSU or NDSU research.
 For NDSU, the NDSU Research Foundation (NDSU/RF) is the independent foundation recipient of assignments of patents, copyrights, trademarked cultivars, and plant variety protection.
 NDSU/RF files for the appropriate Intellectual Property protection and is responsible for subsequent enforcement.

 Should a scientist believe s/he is an Inventor entitled to a portion of the Inventor share and has not been so identified as stated in section 4(d), the scientist must promptly notify her/his Department Chair/Head or Unit Director in writing of her/his claimed inventorship before the patent publishes.
-If disputes regarding inventorship or distribution of Net Royalties occur, resolution will be made by a panel consisting of the Academic Dean(s) involved and the VRPCATT in consultation with General Counsel.
+If disputes regarding inventorship or distribution of Net Royalties occur, resolution will be made by a panel consisting of the Academic Dean(s) involved and the VRPCA in consultation with General Counsel.
 Such agreements shall be on file in the TTO.

 Net Royalties from Inventions shall be shared by the inventor(s), NDSU, and the NDSU/RF.
-Inventor(s) shall receive a minimum of 30% of the Net Royalties with the remainder being distributed as per agreement between the NDSU/RF and The NDSU contributing college(s), department(s), and /or other units to support endeavors to enhance NDSU research.
+Inventor(s) shall receive a minimum of 40% of the Net Royalties with the remainder being distributed as per agreement between the NDSU/RF and The NDSU contributing college(s), department(s), and /or other units to support endeavors to enhance NDSU research.